-The consolidated financial statements are prepared in accordance with Canadian generally accepted accounting principles ("GAAP") in Canadian dollars.
+The consolidated financial statements are prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
 These unaudited interim financial statements do not contain all of the information required for annual financial statements and they should be read in conjunction with the Company's annual audited consolidated financial statements ("AFS") for the fiscal year ended April 30, 2009.
-All material adjustments, which, in the opinion of management, are necessary for a fair presentation of the results of the interim periods, have been reflected.
-The results for the three months ended July 31, 2009 are stated utilizing the same accounting policies and methods of application as the most recent annual audited financial statements, but are not necessarily indicative of the results to be expected for the full year.
+All material adjustments, which, in the opinion of management, are necessary for a fair presentation of the results of the interim periods, have been reflected in these statements.
+The results for the six months ended October 31, 2009 are stated using the same accounting policies and methods of application as the most recent annual audited financial statements, but are not necessarily indicative of the results to be expected for the full year.